ECM Elektronika Profi II Review: Is It Worth The Price?

 The ECM Elektronika uses a heat exchanger (HX) boiler, a large steam boiler with a separate area for lower-temperature brew water.
 With this innovative design, you can simultaneously pull a shot and steam milk, a key feature for anyone who loves milk-based drinks like lattes and cappuccinos.
 The 2.1 L stainless steel boiler is paired with a powerful 1400 W heater for a rapid warm-up time of under 20 minutes.

 The Elektronika has an E61 brew group, an iconic design standard in the prosumer market (1).
 It uses a thermosyphon system to cycle hot water from the boiler through the group.
-Because the group and portafilter weigh close to ten pounds, they act as a massive heat sink, ensuring a stable brewing temperature.
+Because the group and portafilter weigh over 4 kg, they act as a massive heat sink, ensuring a stable brewing temperature.
 It’s a simple and elegant solution.

 The E61 group on the Elektronika is a little out of the ordinary.
 It lacks the manual lever on the side typically used to start and stop a shot.
 Why?
 The Elektronika is an automatic espresso machine that relies on push-button operation instead.
 We’ll talk more about that in the Ease of Use section.